SweetVishnya/sweetvishnya.github.io/index.md

 [BibTeX](papers.bib)

+## Analyzing properties of path predicate slicing algorithm \[[russian&nbsp;paper](https://ispranproceedings.elpub.ru/jour/article/view/1528/1361)\]

+<u>Vishnyakov A.V.</u> Analyzing properties of path predicate slicing algorithm.
+Proceedings of the Institute for System Programming of the RAS.
+ISP RAS, vol. 34, issue 3, 2022. pp. 7-12 (in Russian).
+DOI: [10.15514/ISPRAS-2022-34(3)-1](https://doi.org/10.15514/ISPRAS-2022-34(3)-1)

+### Abstract

+Security development lifecycle (SDL) is applied to improve software reliability and security.
+It extends program lifecycle with additional testing of security properties.
+Among other things, fuzz testing is widely used, which allows one to detect crashes and hangs of the analyzed code.
+The hybrid approach that combines fuzzing and dynamic symbolic execution showed even greater efficiency than classical fuzzing.
+Moreover, symbolic execution empowers one to add additional runtime checks called security predicates that detect memory errors and undefined behavior.
+This article explores the properties of the path predicate slicing algorithm that eliminates redundant constraints from a path predicate without accuracy loss.
+The article proves that the algorithm is finite and does not lose solutions.
+Moreover, the algorithm asymptotic complexity is estimated.

 ## Strong Optimistic Solving for Dynamic Symbolic Execution \[[paper](https://arxiv.org/abs/2209.03710)\] \[[slides](https://sydr-fuzz.github.io/papers/parygina-ivmem2022.pdf)\] \[[russian&nbsp;video](https://youtu.be/L7ZRV2Voee4?t=14710)\]

 Parygina D., <u>Vishnyakov A.</u>, Fedotov A. Strong Optimistic Solving for Dynamic Symbolic Execution.
 2022 Ivannikov Memorial Workshop (IVMEM), IEEE, 2022.